KmlPro/ToDoAsLessCodeAsPossible/README.md

 ## Project Domain

-It's simple To Do solution, when user can create 'to dos' and mark them as completed.
-To Dos are periodicaly created based on Task from **Supervisor system and Bug Tracker**.
+It's simple To Do solution, when user can create 'to dos', mark them as completed/uncompleted and change title.

 ![TODo Domain](./docs/ToDo_Domain.png)